Geoff Chappell - Software Analyst

 Regarding the material as intellectual property, I ask first that if you use anything you find here, then please respect three requests that are surely so little burden that they ought not need mentioning in a civilised world:

-In particular on this last point, it is not fair use to copy large slabs of material from here to another website even if you cite your source, and it is especially unfair if your copy then generates you an income stream, e.g., from advertising.
+In particular on this last point, it is not fair use to copy large slabs of material from here to another website even if you cite your source (which remarkably many do not).

-Second, if your use of anything here is commercial, i.e., makes you money, even indirectly, then will you please do the decent thing and support this site financially.
-Either consult or recommend whenever and wherever you can.
+Second, if your use of anything here is commercial, i.e., makes you money, even indirectly, as from advertising, then will you please do the decent thing and support this site financially.
+Either consult or recommend my consulting services whenever and wherever you can.